 During the early 1950s, thousands of small single-family "starter-homes" were built.
 Later, a third building surge saw the production of larger, two story homes, some with four or five bedrooms.
 But for nearly 40 years, Park Forest remained a somewhat transient community.
 Families who sought larger, move-up homes had to look elsewhere.
 In the late 1980s and early 1990s, the Village encouraged the development of larger housing in an attempt to round out its housing stock.
 Today, of the nearly 9,600 housing units, about 5,700 are single-family homes.
 Another 3,880 are multi-family units, of which almost 2,000 are cooperatives.
 In addition, scores of original starter homes have been enlarged over the years to fit the needs of today’s homeowners.

 From its inception, Park Forest was one of the few communities without restrictive covenants.
 Although pioneer residents represented religious but not racial diversity, within ten years of incorporation, the Village began a Human Relations Commission, adopted a Fair Housing Ordinance and actively sought racial diversity.
 The Village did not follow the pattern so prevalent in Chicago’s neighborhoods and suburbs of white flight and racial resegregation.
-Today, Park Forest’s minority population (African-Americans, Asians and Hispanics) represents 47 per cent of the total.
-With more than 15 churches and synagogues and a 40-year commitment to fair housing, all ages, races and religious groups call Park Forest home.
+Today, Park Forest’s minority population (African-Americans, Asians and Hispanics) represents 47 percent of the total.
+With more than 19 places of worship and a nearly 50-year commitment to fair housing, all ages, races and religious groups call Park Forest home.

 Park Forest’s greatest amenities are recreational, cultural and the high level of service provided by its local government.
 The 2,000 acres of parks, recreation facilities and open land in Park Forest are the largest per capita in Illinois.
 In addition to numerous playgrounds, ball fields, ice rinks and picnic facilities, the Village contains 26 tennis courts and one of the largest outdoor swimming complexes in the state.
 The Village’s pioneers planted trees in both parks and along the Village’s developing road system.
 The urban forest has now matured, along with the Village.
 Today, despite the challenge of maintenance, it provides an enormous asset to the Village.